Open311 API Documentation¶

 Visit the above URL to request an API key from the test Open311 system.
 Your request will be automatically provisioned so you can get started immediately developing against the test Open311 system.

-isit the above URL to request an API key from the test Open311 system.
+Production API keys may only be requested after successfully testing with a test API key.
 The API Key application you submit will need to be reviewed and approved by City of Chicago Staff to ensure compliance with the Terms of Service.

 Methods that expose data related to how Service Requests will be exposed in the API.